Importing existing resources into a stack - Amazon CloudFormation

 Importing existing resources into a stack

 • A template that describes the entire stack, including both the resources that are already part of the stack and the resources to import.
-Each resource to import must have a DeletionPolicy attribute in your template.
+Save the template locally or in an Amazon S3 bucket.

-In this walkthrough, we provide the following example template, called TemplateToImport.json.
-ServiceTable is currently part of the stack, and GamesTable is the target of the import.
+In this walkthrough, we assume you're using the following example template, called TemplateToImport.json, that specifies two DynamoDB tables.
+ServiceTable is currently part of the stack, and GamesTable is the table you want to import.

 { "AWSTemplateFormatVersion": "2010-09-09", "Description": "Import test", "Resources": { "ServiceTable": { "Type": "AWS::DynamoDB::Table", "Properties": { "TableName": "Service", "AttributeDefinitions": [ { "AttributeName": "key", "AttributeType": "S" } ], "KeySchema": [ { "AttributeName": "key", "KeyType": "HASH" } ], "ProvisionedThroughput": { "ReadCapacityUnits": 5, "WriteCapacityUnits": 1 } } }, "GamesTable": { "Type": "AWS::DynamoDB::Table", "DeletionPolicy": "Retain", "Properties": { "TableName": "Games", "AttributeDefinitions": [ { "AttributeName": "key", "AttributeType": "S" } ], "KeySchema": [ { "AttributeName": "key", "KeyType": "HASH" } ], "ProvisionedThroughput": { "ReadCapacityUnits": 5, "WriteCapacityUnits": 1 } } } } }